 Named after the house where John Ruskin lived, this is a sturdy and striking perennial forming a basal clump of mid green toothed leaves from which rise upright stems clothed with rather smaller leaves and clusters of large tubular bell-shaped flowers (pace Mike Oldfield!) in an intense shade of purplish blue.
 A nice one.
 Sun or semi-shade.
 Moist but well...

 Perhaps one the weirder plants, both in name and appearance, that you can have in your garden, but certainly a talking point.
 Usual vigorous basal rosette of slightly toothed leaves and, over a long period in summer, extraordinary rosy pink flowers which leave you in no doubt about the octopus bit of the name.
 Sun or semi-shade.
 Well drained soil.
 18 in....

+COMING SOON.
 Try this if you want a campanula unlike most of those commonly available.
 It has bright green heart-shaped leaves and lovely arching summer sprays of large creamy bell-shaped flowers heavily spotted inside with maroon.
 Sun or semi-shade.
 Well drained soil.
 2 ½ ft.
 1 litre pot.

 Campanula Persicifolia is one of the classic cottage garden plants, and this variety lives up to its name, being beautiful indeed.
 It forms an evergreen rosette of lance-shaped mid-green leaves, from which rise, in early to mid-summer, slender stems clothed in porcelain blue flared bell-shaped flowers.
 Likes the sun.
 Moist but well-drained soil.
 2 to 3...